-Households Food Uncertain (MAP)
+% Individuals Food Uncertain (MAP)

-Estimated percent of the total households food uncertain in 2010 in a county, based on modeling of variables related to citizenship, age, mobility, race, female headed households, poverty, median household income, and unemployment.
+Estimated percent of the total population food uncertain in 2014 in a county, based on modeling of variables related to citizenship, age, mobility, race, female headed households, poverty, median household income, and unemployment.
 For more information on the modeling, please contact atlas authors.
-Sources: American Community Survey, US Census Bureau, Bureau of Labor Statistics, USDA, and Small Area Income and Poverty Estimates.
+Sources: American Community Survey, US Census Bureau, and Small Area Income and Poverty Estimates US Department of Labor, Bureau of Labor Statistics.